aseriy/writings/crdb-views.md

   AP Northeast (Seoul)      | 439419 | 2024-01-01 00:03:53.638725 | 2025-12-31 22:45:57.040125 | 219958238 | -0.03357
   AP Northeast (Tokyo)      | 430140 | 2024-01-01 00:00:51.013368 | 2026-01-01 00:15:51.983925 | 215479824 |  1.29681
 ```

+And as we can see, the count in the same column hasn't changed.
+What if we re-fresh our materialized view?

 ```sql
 REFRESH MATERIALIZED VIEW datapoint_aggregations_by_region_mt;